Swiss-ai-Weeks/VoiceTrust/README.md

 The State Secretariat for Migration (SEM) is responsible for all matters covered by legislation on foreign nationals and asylum seekers in Switzerland.

 **Protection from Persecution:** Switzerland affords temporary or long-term protection to foreign nationals who face persecution in their native countries or who must escape the ravages of war.
 Asylum seekers undergo an asylum procedure to determine whether they qualify for refugee status.
-*Watch this video to get an impression of an asylum interview:* https://asylum-info.ch/de/asylum-procedure
+*Watch this video to get an impression of an [asylum interview] (https://asylum-info.ch/en/asylum-procedure)